Cleveland Way - Kildale to Saltburn (★★★★☆)

 Here the path follows the edge of a field, before turning right into Crow Wood.
 Dropping down the hill, the path passes some old mill sites down in a steep valley, through which the Skelton Beck runs.

-Turning back on yourself, the path heads under the high viaduct, that carries the freight trains heading down to Bolby overhead.
+Turning back on yourself, the path heads under the high viaduct, that carries the freight trains - heading down to Boulby - overhead.

-As you head on, the path runs through Saltburn Valley Country Park, and while the official path climbs back up to the road, you are far better just exploring the park and heading through it in whichever route takes your fancy.
+As you head on, the path runs through Saltburn Valley Country Park, and while the official path climbs back up to the road, you are far better just exploring the park, and heading through it via whichever route takes your fancy.

-This park used to have formal gardens, woodland walks and a miniature railway back in Saltburn's Victorian heyday - and now it has the remains of these with some of the gardens still maintained to a high standard.
+This park used to have formal gardens, woodland walks, and a miniature railway back in Saltburn's Victorian heyday - and now it merely has some remains of these, with some of the gardens still maintained to a high standard.

 An older picture of the park (the bridge is no longer in existence)